Running Combat

 Combat Conditions

-Area Attacks: When an attacker uses an item, spell, or ability that hits multiple targets they roll their attack die one time.
-All defenders will roll separate defender rolls against this attack.
+Area Attacks: When an attacker uses an item, spell, or ability that hits multiple targets, they roll their attack die one time.
+All those in range will roll separate defender rolls against this attack.
+If successfully defended, targets get a reaction movement to attempt getting out of range.

 Buff/Disable Limits: Some abilities buff and disable players and targets.
 These abilities do not stack on each other unless noted to in their description.
 Casting a larger buff or disabling ability will just replace the previous one.